Ways to Intervene

 Direct is when we respond by naming the harmful behavior and talking to the person causing harm.
 Or as we like to say, someone who Dives In to confront the situation and make it stop.

-Talk directly to the person who might be in trouble.
+If the situation is safe, talk directly to the person who might be in trouble.
 You could ask, “Would you like me to stay with you?” or “Do you need help?”
 It is also important to talk directly to the person who may cause harm.
 You could ask, “I do not think it’s appropriate to share those videos.”

 Delegate